IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .source}

 # Load files

-Let's load our CSV file:
+Let's load the first CSV file for our analysis called *inflammation-01.csv* using the **read** function from the **CSV** package:
 ```python
 data2 = CSV.read("./data/inflammation-01.csv", delim=",",header=false)
 ```
 {: .source}

-If we check the type of the data2 variable, we will see that it is a Dataframe.
-We can check the dimensions of this Dataframe  using the size function:
+If you check the type of the *data2* variable, you will see that it is a Dataframe. .............................

+You can check the dimensions of this Dataframe using the **size** command:
 ```python
 size(data2)
 ```
 {: .source}
-which gives us the number of the rows and columns.
-We are also able to check the number of either the rows or the columns:
+which gives you the number of the rows and columns.
+You are also able to check the number of either the rows or the columns:
 ```python
 size(data2,1)
 size(data2,2)
 ```
 {: .source}

-The scope of this introductory course doesn't cover Dataframes, which is a more complex topic, so we are going to load a csv file as a simple 2 dimensional array
+The scope of this introductory course doesn't cover Dataframes, which is a more complex structure, so we are going to load again the csv file but now as a 2 dimensional array
 ```python
 data=readdlm("./data/inflammation-01.csv",',')
 ```